England

 WESTMINSTER ABBEY

-We had lunch at the dingy Westminster Pub east of Buckingham Palace.
+We had lunch at the dank Westminster Pub east of Buckingham Palace.
 Aside from airfare (accommodations were free), we spent more money on food than anything else in London, and my chicken sandwich there cost the equivalent of CAD 20.
-Less than 20 minutes later, I learned that the entrance fee to Westminster Abbey was another £20 per person and included a strict photography ban.
+Less than 20 minutes later, I learned the entrance fee to Westminster Abbey was another £20 per person and included a strict photography ban.
 Peeved by the combination, I reluctantly opened my wallet and capped my lens.
 This was London.

 London, Westminster Abbey, London tourism